Bacolod: Independent Philippines

 the Local Government Code and the DILG Memo Circular No. 83-49.

 In January 1985, the original hardwood and coral structure of Palacio Episcopal was almost entirely destroyed by a fire.
 Among the damage of the raging fire were items of significant historical value.
 The reconstruction of Palacio which took more than two years, was completed in 1990.

 In 2008, Bacolod topped a survey by MoneySense Magazine as the "Best Place to Live in the Philippines".
 The city has also been declared by the Department of Science and Technology as a "center of excellence" for information technology and business process management operations.
 In 2017 & 2019, Bacolod was awarded the "Top Philippine Model City" as the most livable urban center in the country by The Manila Times.
-In 2021, Bacolod received the "2021 Most Business-Friendly Local Government Unit (LGU) Award" under the category of highly-urbanized cities outside the National Capital Region (NCR) in the search organized by the Philippine Chamber of Commerce and Industry (PCCI).
+In 2021, Bacolod received the "2021 Most Business-Friendly Local Government Unit (LGU) Award" under the category of highly urbanized cities outside the National Capital Region (NCR) in the search organized by the Philippine Chamber of Commerce and Industry (PCCI).
 This was the second time Bacolod received such award having won the same title in 2007.

 Geography

 Bacolod is located on the northwestern coast of the large island of Negros.
 Within the island, it is bounded on the north by the city of Talisay, on the east by the town of Murcia and on the south by the city of Bago.
 As a coastal city, it is bounded on the west by the Guimaras Strait, serving as a natural border of northwestern Negros Island Region to the neighboring Western Visayas.
 The global location of Bacolod is 10 degrees, 40 minutes 40 seconds - north and 122 degrees 54 minutes 25 seconds - east with Bacolod Public Plaza as the benchmark.

 Bacolod has a total land area of 16,267 ha, including straits and bodies of water and the 124 ha reclamation area; and is composed of 61 barangay (villages) and 639 purok (smaller units composing a barangay/village).
 It is accessible by sea through the ports of Banago; the BREDCO Port in the Reclamation Area, and the port of Pulupandan.
 By air, it is accessible through the Bacolod–Silay International Airport, which is approximately 13 (four is counting from the Lagoon) kilometers away from the center of the city.

 Bacolod is ideally located on a level area, slightly sloping down as it extends toward the sea with an average slope of 0.9 percent for the city proper and between 3 and 5 percent for the suburbs.
 The altitude is 32.8 ft above sea level, with the Bacolod City Public Plaza as the benchmark.
-Bacolod has two pronounced seasons, wet and dry.
-The rainy (wet) season starts from May to January of the following year with heavy rains occurring during the months of August and September.
-The dry season starts from the month of February until the last week of April.

 Climate

+Bacolod has a tropical monsoon climate (Köppen Am) with two pronounced seasons, wet and dry.
+The rainy (wet) season starts from May to December with heavy rains occurring during August and September.
+The dry season starts from January until the last week of April.

 Barangays

 Bacolod is politically subdivided into 61 barangays.
+Each barangay consists of puroks and some have sitios.